fortran01/sord/README.md

 ## Known Issues

+- During download, the Windows executable may be flagged as a virus (e.g., Trojan:Win32/Sabsik.FL.A!ml) by Windows Defender.
+This is a false positive.
+Use the zipped Windows executable instead.
+- Windows Defender SmartScreen may block the tool from running because it is not signed.
+You can bypass this by clicking "More info" and then "Run anyway".
 - Some virus installers detect "Win32/Wacapew.C!ml" in the executable.
 This is a false positive.
 The tool is safe to use.
 See [PyInstaller Issue #5668](https://github.com/pyinstaller/pyinstaller/issues/5668) and check the Github Action workflow `release-app.yml` for the steps that builds and releases the tool.

 ## Credits